ScottKirvan/UE_QuickLaunch/src/README.md

 # Explanatory notes on the organization of this project.
 ## Repository Branches
 The most recent, and potentially unstable build, will be in the `main` branch.
-Releases are branched
+Releases are branched/tagged with semantic version numbers (ie. `v2.3.4`).
+Features and documentation that's WIP will usually be developed in temporary branches that will be deleted when no longer needed.

+I develop my documentation in Obsidian.
+In this repo, he `obsidian` branch is a WIP documentation branch that contains automatic checkins from Obsidian.
+These are merged back into main periodically.

 ## Building from source